-At this time, mitigation has not been waived; therefore, prior to the Planning Board's approval of the PPS, the applicant shall enter into and submit a ratified Public Safety Mitigation Fee agreement with the Maryland-National Capital Park and Planning Commission (M-NCPPC)-Prince George's County Planning Department for 26 dwellings, in accordance with the Guidelines for the Mitigation of Adequate Public Facilities: Public Safety Infrastructure (CR-078-2005).
+At this time, mitigation has not been waived; therefore, the applicant has entered into and submitted a ratified Public Safety Mitigation Fee agreement with the Maryland-National Capital Park and Planning Commission (M-NCPPC)-Prince George's County Planning Department for 26 dwellings, in accordance with the Guidelines for the Mitigation of Adequate Public Facilities: Public Safety Infrastructure (CR-078-2005).
+The agreement is included in the backup of this technical staff report.